 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling, measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-All Auger drill holes have been routinely sampled at 1m intervals downhole.
-Samples were collected in situ at the drill site collecting 2 to 3 kg per sample Australian sourced standard reference samples and sample duplicates were inserted at regular intervals All samples were submitted to internationally accredited SGS Laboratories in Bamako Mali for 50g Fire Assay gold analysis Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Drilling was carried out using a rubber track mounted APAFOR 450 Auger rig equipped with Hatz 48 HP diesel engine with auger screw to a maximum 21m depth.
+All Reverse Circulation (RC) drill holes have been routinely sampled at 1m intervals downhole.
+The rig cyclone collecting the sample was regularly cleaned out, minimising contamination.
+Samples were collected in situ at the drill site using a riffle splitter collecting 2 to 3 kg samples.
+Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+RC drilling was carried out using a T3W RC rig equipped with Caterpillar 465 HP engine and a 950 CFM-350PSI compressor, with 4.5" rods and a 5.5" downhole hammer bit.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 An initial visual estimate of sample recovery was undertaken at the drill rig for each sample metre collected.
 Collected samples were weighed to ensure consistency of sample size and monitor sample recoveries.
 No sampling issue, recovery issue or bias was picked up and it is therefore considered that both sample recovery and quality is adequate for the drilling technique employed.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
 All drill samples were geologically logged by Oklo Resources subsidiary Africa Mining permanent team geologists.
 Geological logging using standardised logging system recorded mineral and rock types and their abundance, as well as alteration, silicification and level of weathering.
 A small representative sample was retained in a plastic chip tray for future reference and logging checks.
 Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
-For all sample types, the nature, quality All samples were split at the drill rig.
+For all sample types, the nature, quality All samples were riffle split at the drill rig.
 Duplicates were taken to evaluate representativeness Further sample preparation was undertaken at the SGS laboratories by SGS laboratory staff At the laboratory, samples were weighed, dried and